 Physiology of Sleep at High Altitude

-A lot of people don’t realise that, under normal circumstances, we breathe in response to increases of carbon dioxide in our system, rather than to decreases in oxygen.
+A lot of people don’t realise that, under normal circumstances, we breathe in response to increases of carbon dioxide in our system, more so than to decreases in oxygen.
 Breathing serves two distinct physiological needs.
 The first is to supply oxygen to the body to facilitate the production of energy, and the second is to remove the carbon dioxide that is a by-product of that energy production.
 For this reason, the body has receptors that respond both to oxygen and carbon dioxide levels.

 Treatment for Sleep Disturbances